Albina (mythology): Founding of Britain

-Robert Graves' essay "The White Goddess" describes Albina as of one of fifty sisters (see Danaïdes) who named Albion.
+The account of Britain's founding by Albina is referenced and dismissed in the Holinshed's Chronicles, as well as in John Milton's History of Britain.
+The Holinshed's Chronicles attribute the story's origin to Nennius, but Milton notes that no mention of Albina is found in Nennius's body of work.
+Robert Graves' book The White Goddess picks up on this claim and describes Albina as of one of fifty sisters (see Danaïdes) who named Albion, ascribing the legend to Nennius.
 It is thought that the original name for Great Britain, Albion, was inspired by the White Cliffs of Dover, derived from the Latin albus, meaning "white" or "bright".